 Mika Edward, Process Associate at Cogneesol

-Though there are mixed effects of the COVID-19 on insurance businesses, many are prepared to deal with them.
+Though there are mixed impact of COVID-19 on insurance industry, many are prepared to deal with them.
 Insurers are dealing with a shortage of human resources, having issues in maintaining operational continuity, and are under immense pressure to manage the growing workload.

 Due to lockdown in some states, many insurance companies have become unable to operate efficiently as many of their employees are unable to come to office while some don’t have appropriate technological tools to work from home.
 At the same time, data security is a big concern for those who have allowed their employees to work from home.